 Responsible travel is about minimizing your impact on the world.
 The more you keep your possessions to a minimum, the smaller your environmental footprint will be.

-Many gap year programs have a no-technology policy in place, however we find that this isn’t realistic in today’s society and we want to treat our students like adults who are responsible for managing moderate technology use themselves.
+Some gap year programs have a no-technology policy in place, however we find that this isn’t realistic in today’s connected society.
 We also find that using a WiFi-enabled device or cellphone is the easiest way to keep in contact with family during the program.
-We do, however, encourage all students to use their technological devices only during free-time in the evenings so that they can remain present and get the most out of their experience.
+We do, however, require all students to use their devices only during free-time in the evenings so that they can remain present and get the most out of their experience.

 Vaccinations requirements vary by program.
 Please refer to Health & Vaccinations on the Travel information page for general vaccination information.
 Specific requirements are outlined in the program pre-departure info in the student log-in area.